Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

-## Package
+## Package system

-Vlpt text allows to reference files including files with Ecmascript and Typescript code.
+### Package

-A package is a zip file with a folder structure that can comprise arbitrary files and folder.
+A package is a zip file that contains a folder that can contain files and folders.

-## Package management
+### Package management

 A package is identified by its identifier.